shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 |   Column    |    Row        |    Row          |    Column
 |   Column    |    Row        |    Column       |    Row

-The 'Kernel Mat Layout' is the shader matrix layout setting.
-If it's not possible to use the setting (say because it is not supported on a target), then doing a transpose at the host/kernel boundary will fix the issue.
+To be clear 'Kernel Mat Layout' is the shader matrix layout setting.
+As previously touched upon, if it is not possible to use the setting (say because it is not supported on a target), then doing a transpose at the host/kernel boundary can fix the issue.

 Overriding default matrix layout
 --------------------------------